Qwe1rty/NodeDial/README.md

  respectively**

 Now, you should be able to just run the `chordial` command from anywhere.
-Test your installation by running `chordial --help`, which should print out this lovely menu:
+Test your installation by running `chordial --help`, which should print out this menu:
 ```
 Usage: chordial [get|post|delete|ready] [options]